joshgvines/mockomatik/README.md

 - Annotations will only work in a marked test directory.
 - Package statements will not work if output is not directed to the correct test package.
-- Unless you have the required jar files, gradle cannot be set to 'Offline work'.

 ## How Its Used